hb9ssb/trx-control/README.md

 the transceiver will be tuned to that frequency using rigd(8).

-Another client might be the contest logging software, which can query rigd(8) for the ferquency and mode of the station that is currently being worked.
+Another client might be the contest logging software, which can query rigd(8) for the frequency and mode of the station that is currently being worked.
 We have plans to add rig-control support to SkookumLogger.